- Home

 - Trails

-Some highlights of the park include: the trails connecting to the White Pathway to the north, River Hills Park to the south and the Kinnickinnic River; a public swimming pool, many large trees, grass, and several types of recreational activities.
+Some highlights of the park include: the trails connecting to the Kinnickinnic Pathway to the north, River Hills Park to the south and the Kinnickinnic River; a public swimming pool and splash pad, many large trees, grass, paths, playground equipment, and Pickleball courts.
 Pedestrian access can be found at the Swinging Bridge to the northeast from Cascade Avenue, along Glen Park Road and Park Street.
-There are several off-street parking areas.

 River Falls Pickleball Association Priority Hours: